leonardodafishy/FishToken---ERC20/README.md

 ## License

 This contract operates under the [MIT License](https://opensource.org/licenses/MIT).
 Refer to the SPDX-License-Identifier comment at the contract's outset for detailed license information.

+## Author
+This project is authored by Miguel Angelo M. Fesalbon.